-The County has established that a significant traffic impact would occur if increases in traffic from a project would cause intersections or twolane highway capacity to deteriorate to worse than LOS E, or at intersections or two-lane highway where base case (without project) is LOS F, a significant impact is considered to occur if a project increases the base volumes by more than one percent.
+The County has established that a significant traffic impact would occur if increases in traffic from a project would cause intersections or two-lane highway capacity to deteriorate to worse than LOS E, or at intersections or two-lane highway where base case (without project) is LOS F, a significant impact is considered to occur if a project increases the base volumes by more than one percent.
 Napa County utilizes a one percent significance threshold for the identification of significant adverse traffic impact during peak hours of travel.
 This threshold was directed by the Napa County Transportation and Planning Agency.
 This factor has been used consistently as the significance determination for all recent EIR and CEQA documents within the NVBPSP area.

 According to the Institute of Traffic Engineers (ITE), Trip Generation, 9th Edition, 2012, manufacturing uses, defined as primarily converting raw materials or parts into finished products that may include office and warehousing, are expected to generate 3.82 daily vehicle trips and 0.73 PM peak period vehicle trips per 1,000 sq. ft. of gross floor area.
 By comparison, warehousing uses, defined as primarily the storage of materials that may include office and maintenance areas, are expected to generate 3.56 daily vehicle trips and 0.32 p.m. peak period vehicle trips per 1,000 sq. ft. of gross floor area.
-Light Industrial uses, defined as a free-standing single business, are expected to generate 6.97 daily vehicle trips and 0.97 p.m. peak period vehicle trips per 1,000 sq. ft. of floor area, approximately 313 to 572 total daily vehicle trips would be generated based on manufacturing or light industrial trip generation rates, respectively.
-The proposed project would generate approximately 60 to 80 trips during the p.m. peak period based on manufacturing or light industrial or light industrial or light industrial uses are expected to generate 2.13 (0.36 PM peak) and 3.02 (0.42 PM peak) trips per employee, respectively.
-Based on the proposed 44 employees, approximately 94 to 133 total daily vehicle trips would be generated based on manufacturing or light industrial trip generated based on manufacturing or light industrial trip generated based on manufacturing or light industrial trip swould be generated to generate 2.13 (0.36 PM peak) and 3.02 (0.42 PM peak) trips per employee, respectively.
-Based on the proposed 44 employees, approximately 94 to 133 total daily vehicle trips would be generated based on manufacturing or light industrial trip generation rates, respectively, and approximately 16 to 19 trips during the p.m. peak period based on manufacturing or light industrial p.m. peak trip generation rates, respectively.
+Light Industrial uses, defined as a free-standing single business, are expected to generate 6.97 daily vehicle trips and 0.97 p.m. peak period vehicle trips per 1,000 sq. ft. of floor area.
+Based on the proposed 15,257 sq. ft. of floor area, approximately 54, 58 or 106 total daily vehicle trips would be generated based on warehousing, manufacturing or light industrial trip generation rates, respectively.
+The proposed project would generate approximately 5, 11, or 15 trips during the p.m. peak period based on warehousing, manufacturing or light industrial p.m. peak trip generation rates, respectively.

 According to information from the California Department of Transportation traffic counts taken in 2014 indicate the traffic volume at the State Highway 12/29 intersection was approximately 43,500 to 62,000 average annual daily vehicle trips.
 Peak hour trips were approximately 3,550 to 5,100 vehicles.
 Traffic generated by this project will contribute less than 1% to the traffic levels on local roadways and intersections and to deterioration in their level of service.
-This less than 1% increase is considered a less-than-significant level with the payment of the "fair share" development impact fee prior to issuance of a building permit as described in Board Resolution No. 08-20, and included as a standard condition of approval, as follows:
+This less than 1% increase is considered a less-than-significant level with the payment of the "fair share" development impact fee prior to issuance of a building permit as described in Board Resolution No. 08-20.